 If classes are via remote instruction again, will they be P/NP?

 As with the decision made in spring, the Academic Affairs dean has announced that students can choose a P/NP option for their fall grades.
 Dean Gaillat made this announcement on October 20, 2020.
+The P/NP option will not be available for the spring 2021 semester.

 Is the college closed?